 What else do I need to know?

 Allow enough time for the ethics application and review process

-Obtaining ethics clearance may be a time consuming process and allowance for this needs to be built into research plans.
-High risk applications are assessed monthly and depending on the amendments requested by the Committee, may take longer than 8 weeks for approval.
+Obtaining ethics clearance may be a time-consuming process, so build allowance for this into your research plans.
+High-risk applications are assessed monthly, and depending on the amendments requested by the Committee, may take longer than 8 weeks for approval.
 Lower risk applications are assessed more frequently and have a shorter turnaround time.
 (See FAQ: How long does it take to get approval?)

 PhD students should submit their ethics applications after they have completed their proposal seminar and been given permission to commence fieldwork.

 For more information about student applications, see the page Student and supervisor responsibilities in research ethics.

 Before you submit your application in ARIES, make sure you download a copy of your application.
 In the Header tab in your application, click "Print Form", and then select the review level of your protocol to download your application in rich text format.

 Once your application is complete and you have submitted online in ARIES, you must send a signed PDF of your application (the PDF must also include all relevant documents) to the Research Ethics team (email@example.com).
 The Ethics Office accepts electronic signatures, either via DocuSign or Adobe Acrobat e-signature, on ethics applications.